In the Courts

 - Trucking and courier company reaches $700,000 settlement with its drivers in Pennsylvania who had brought class action lawsuit alleging that they had been misclassified as independent contractors in violation of Pennsylvania Wage Payment and Collection Law.
 Sherman, et al. v.
 American Eagle Express, Inc., Civil Case No. 09-0575 (E. D. Pa.
 April 12, 2013).

 - California federal court grants plaintiffs’ motion for certification of a collective action brought against a military government contractor under the Fair Labor Standards Act.
 In October 2012, a class action complaint was filed against MHN Government Services and its parent, Managed Health Network (MHN), claiming that the government contractor misclassified over 1,200 employees (Military Family Life Consultants) as independent contractors and, as a result, failed to pay massive amounts of overtime pay as required under the federal wage and hour law.
-See our prior blog post regarding this case, published October 9, 2012.
+See my prior blog post regarding this case, published October 9, 2012.
 Zaborowski, et al. v.
 MHN Government Services, Inc., No. C 12-05109 SI (N. D. Ca. April 25, 2013).

 - $8 million class action settlement reached between adult dancers and the Penthouse Executive Club where dancers claimed they were employees under federal and state laws and had been misclassified as independent contractors.
-See prior blog post dated April 9, 2013, entitled, “$8 Million Independent Contractor Misclassification Class Action Settlement.”
+See my prior blog post dated April 9, 2013, entitled, “$8 Million Independent Contractor Misclassification Class Action Settlement.”

 On the Legislative Front